iskan-dar/iskan-dar/README.md

-## Hellow World!
+## Hellow World! 🤗
-### I am a Fullstack JavaScript developer 😎
+### I am a Full Stack JavaScript developer 😎

-- 🌱 Currently trying to learn everything
+- 🌱 Currently trying to learn everything 🙃
-- 🥅 2022 Goals: Learn as many technologies as I can
+- 🥅 2022 Goals: Learn as many frontend/backend/web3 technologies as I can 🤹
-- ⚡ My motto: Education is my passion
+- 🪜 My motto: Education is my passion 🍩
-- 🤣 Fun fact: The hobby of a programmer is programming
+- 🫠 Fun fact: The hobby of a programmer is programming 🤫
-- You can check out my latest project here: <a href="https://github.com/iskan-dar/galactic_miniatures" target="_blank">Galactic Miniatures</a>
+- 💻 You can check out my latest project here: <a href="https://github.com/iskan-dar/galactic_miniatures" target="_blank">Galactic Miniatures</a>

 ---
 ### You can reach me on: